khadeejah-motiwala/RandomUniSphere/README.md

 Using the inverse transform sampling method, the theta coordinates are found to be acos(1-2u), where u is a random number from 0 to 1.
 Phi coodinates are (2pi u).

 These spherical coordinates are then converted to the cartesian system and plotted in a 3d projection.
-The output is such:
 ![Screenshot](sphere.png)

 The number of points (N) can be varied.